gxf1212/notes/techniques/Building-blogs.md

    - write valid file names here (`.rst` or `.md` or others).
 It's ok without the extension name.
    - these will show up in main text as well as the left sidebar
-   - blue titles (section in toc?), as in pmx site: just add multiple tocs
+   - blue titles (section in toc?), as in pmx site: just add multiple tocs, as pmx doc did
    - maxdepth: controls depth shown in the page (not sidebar)
    - but rendered as the first **first level title**.
      - in rtd/alabaster/stanford/etc. theme, other first level titles in one `.md` file are also shown in the sidebar...